klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 ### Explanation

 The short-circuiting property of Java streams allows certain operations to stop processing as soon as a condition is fulfilled.
-This can optimize our stream's performance by reducing unnecessary computations.
+This can optimize a stream's performance by reducing unnecessary computations.

-The short-circuiting property is particularly useful when working with large data sets where unnecessary processing can be avoided.
-It can take place when using terminal operations, e.g. `findFirst`, `findAny`, etc, as well as when using the `limit` operation in combination with other intermediate operations.
+The short-circuiting property is particularly useful when working with large datasets where unnecessary processing can be avoided.
+It can take place when using terminal operations, e.g. `findFirst`, `findAny`, as well as when using the `limit` operation in combination with other intermediate operations.

 Let's view an example demonstrating the short-circuiting property of streams.